etc-sudonters/zootler/notes/macros-and-fns.md

 4. Instruction table

-The constants table holds actual values as 64bit packed quiet NANs.[^fn8] The strings table holds all the string data for the assembly in a single []uint8 and provides 3 byte offset+length handles.
-The names table also these 3byte pointers into the strings but this string is then used to query the run time.
+The constants table holds actual values as 64bit packed quiet NANs.[^fn8] The strings table holds all the string data for the assembly in a single `[]uint8` and provides 3 byte offset+length handles.
+The names table also these 3 byte pointers into the strings but this string is then used to query the run time.
-The instruction table stores rules in a single []uint32 and provides string aliases to actual Go slices of its contents.
-Instructions are 32bit linear "assembly" -- zasm -- with 8bit operations and 24bit arbitrary payloads[^fn7].
+The instruction table stores rules in a single `[]uint32` and provides string aliases to actual Go slices of its contents.
+Instructions are 32bit linear assembly -- "zasm" -- with 8bit operations and 24bit arbitrary payloads[^fn7].

 This assembly isn't intended to be executed directly.
-Instead the assembly is meant to be a cache of the mostly compiled rules.
+Instead the is is meant to be a cache of the mostly compiled rules.
 The last mile happens when the assembly and specific settings are combined by the compiler to generate the final tables and op codes for the run time VM.
 The compiler outputs 8bit instructions with variable length encoding -- VLE -- to facilitate very common operations like checking token quantities.
 Instead of being encoding as:

-1. OP_LOAD_IDENT
+1. `OP_LOAD_IDENT`
-2. OP_LOAD_CONST
+2. `OP_LOAD_CONST`
-3. OP_CALL_2 [u16lo, u16hi]
+3. `OP_CALL_2 [u16lo, u16hi]`

 The compiler emits: `OP_CHK_QTY [u16lo, u16hi, u8]` which is actually a 1:1
-translation of what the assembler emits in 1 instruction, just unpacked into 4 uint8s.
+translation of what the assembler emits in 1 instruction, just converted into `[4]uint8`.

 ### Macros